 With its tremendous variety of gastronomic specialities, Saigon cuisine is so tasty and surprising that it must make your stay in Saigon an unforgettable gourmet getaway.
 Among its thousand and one original flavours, here are the popular dishes to try without hesitation in Ho Chi Minh - a city renowned as a paradise for street food in Vietnam.

 Com Tam, three treasures rice

-This typically Saigon dish is one of the first to taste to start the day like a local.
+This typical Saigon dish is one of the first to taste to start the day like a local.
 A Com Tam plate consists of broken rice with grilled pork ribs, an omelette, steamed mixed eggs, minced pork skin and Chinese sausage.
 To eat, sprinkle with an onion-oil sauce and another sweet and sour sauce made from Nuoc mam or fish sauce.
 With a few fresh slices of cucumber and tomatoes, you will enjoy a hearty and tasty breakfast.
 It’s also the opportunity to taste the rice, the main ingredient of Vietnamese cuisine.
-We can see more and more canteens serving the Com tam in the evening in Saigon which will satisfy the night owls.
+We can see more and more canteens serving Com tam in Saigon in the evening which will satisfy the night owls.

 Price: between 30,000 and 55,000 VND

 Com tam 111 Nguyen Phi Khanh, District 1

 Com tam 67 Tran Huy Lieu, Phu Nhuan district

 It is not difficult to find in each district of this city a number of small corners where the Banh mi, the iconic Vietnamese sandwich, is served.
 Whether you purchase from a booth or travelling stall, it is undoubtedly one of the best choices for catering to locals in Ho Chi Minh City.